Is it too late to start a pension?

 Even if you’re starting a pension in your 40s, 50s or 60s, you still have time to stash away enough to make a big difference in retirement.

-Paying £200 each month into your pension could add up to nearly £34,000 after 10 years - enough for a decent cash buffer to supplement the state pension (this assumes 5% investment growth and that you increase your contributions by 2% inflation each year).
+A total monthly contribution worth £200 (including tax relief) could add nearly £34,000 after 10 years - enough for a decent cash buffer to supplement the state pension (assuming 5% investment growth and that your contributions increase by 2% each year).

-Saving £500 each month for 15 years could add up to £151,000 by retirement, assuming 5% investment growth and that you up your contributions by 2% each year.
+Saving a total of £500 each month for 15 years could add up to £151,000 by retirement, (again assuming 5% investment growth and that you up your contributions by 2% each year).

 High earners could potentially accumulate astonishing sums in a short time.
-Paying £2,000 each month over 15 years could swell to £605,000 by retirement, assuming 5% investment growth and a 2% annual increase in contributions.
+Paying £2,000 total contribution each month over 15 years could swell to £605,000 by retirement (using the same assumptions).

 Use our free UK compound interest calculator to find out how your weekly, monthly or annual savings and investments can increase.